itzbnny/StretchyVal/README.md

 - Run Valorant vanilla first if you haven't so your configs are created
 - IF YOU HAVE MULTIPLE ACCOUNTS MAKE SURE RIOT CLIENT IS OPEN AND LOGGED IN BEFORE LAUNCHING STRETCHYVAL
 - Run `StretchyVal.exe` (or `StretchyVal.py` if using source)
-- Enter your desired stretch resolution width and height (default: 1440x1080)
+- Select desired resolution from drop down
 - Check or uncheck **Apply Performance Upgrade** depending on your preference
 - Under **Disable these monitors before launching Valorant**, check the monitor(s) you want disabled (unless you have two pcs connected for streaming or recording you should select them all) — this is what allows the stretch to work without Valorant overriding it
 - Click **Install & Apply** and accept the UAC prompt